Strength in Numbers: Robust Mechanisms for Public Goods with Many Agents: Technical Proofs

-Since the payment $t^n_i(0,\bm{v}_{-i})$ needs to be non-positive for any $i$, the which total expected payment is maximized by setting $q^n(\bm{v}) = \mathbf{1}\{ \sum \psi(v_i) \geq 0 \}$ and $t^n_i(0,\bm{v}_{-i})=0$.
+See, for example, Equation (3.6) in \cite{hellwig2003public}.
+Since the expected payment $\mathbb{E}[t^n_i(0,\bm{V}_{-i})]$ needs to be non-positive for any $i$ by the individually rational condition, the total expected payment is maximized by setting $q^n(\bm{v}) = \mathbf{1}\{ \sum \psi(v_i) \geq 0 \}$ and $t^n_i(0,\bm{v}_{-i})=0$.
 Such a mechanism is in fact a special case of the mechanism in Example \ref{eg:vv} with the adjustment term $\alpha_n = 0$.
-From the proof of Corollary \ref{cor:hellwig}, we can see that the total expected payment is $O(\sqrt{n})$.
-Notice that even though this particular mechanism may violate DSIC when the distribution is not Myerson regular, the asymptotic order $O(\sqrt{n})$ is nonetheless a valid upper bound on the growth rate of the maximum total expected payment.
+From the proof of Theorem \ref{thm:hellwig}, we can see that the total expected payment is $O(\sqrt{n})$.
+Notice that even though this particular mechanism may violate incentive compatibility when the distribution is not Myerson regular, the asymptotic order $O(\sqrt{n})$ is nonetheless a valid upper bound on the growth rate of the maximum total expected payment.